Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 ---

 Alluxio can be run on Kubernetes.
-This guide demonstrates how to run Alluxio on Kubernetes using a the specification that comes in the Alluxio Github repository.
+This guide demonstrates how to run Alluxio on Kubernetes using the specification that comes in the Alluxio Github repository.

 # Basic Tutorial